Jacques0813/data_monitor/README.md

 1. NTPClient by Fabrice Weinberg
 2. PubSubClient by Nick O'leary
 3. Wifi by Arduino
-4. Arduinjson by Benoit Blanchon
+4. Arduinojson by Benoit Blanchon

 Instructions on how to setup further is in the video : https://youtu.be/c1STB1mDN0M